Saris Mag+ Review

 Should You Buy the Saris Mag+?

-While not a perfect bike trainer, we think this little gem is enough to get you moving for inside training without the frustration of buying a lemon or something you won't want to use.
+While not a perfect bike trainer, we think this little gem is enough to get you moving for inside training ithout the frustration of buying a lemon or something you won't want to use.
 While we understand the draw of a budget-friendly option and that some are looking for wallet-friendly options, there is no point in spending any money on a product you'll never use.
-We think most of the really inexpensive options are likely to end up gathering dust in the corner for years before finding their way to the local Salvation Army.
+We think most of the inexpensive options will likely gather dust in the corner for years before finding their way to the local Salvation Army.
 The Mag+, however, has potentially hit a sweet spot of being reasonably priced and not frustrating.
 So depending on your needs and how much you have to spend, this could be the one for you.
 It is the best of the basic models with a price reasonable compared to the more advanced competition.

 What Other Bike Trainer Should You Consider?

-If you want the absolute best trainer and money isn't a huge factor, then the Tacx Neo 2T Smart is the one you want.
+If you want the best trainer and money isn't a huge factor, then the Tacx Neo 2T Smart is the one you want.
 It earned the highest overall score and the best road feel and connectivity results.
 If you like Saris or want something a little less expensive, the Saris H3 Direct Drive offers everything you want without the high, high price tag.
-If you have a tight budget and aren't sure you need all the bells and whistles, you should consider the Saris Fluid 2, a top pick with a fair price and higher performance than the Mag+.
+If you have a tight budget and aren't sure you need all the bells and whistles, you should consider the Wahoo Fitness Kickr Core, an affordable option with excellent features.